barotto/libRocketDoc/pages/tutorials/dragging.md

 #endif
 ```

-The RegisterDraggableContainer() function simply needs to attach the listener object to the 'dragdrop' event:
+The `RegisterDraggableContainer()` function simply needs to attach the listener object to the `dragdrop` event:

 ```cpp
 #include "DragListener.h"